10 Min Read

 What Is Heartworm Disease?

 Heartworms or Dirofilaria immitis are parasites that enter the bloodstream of different mammal species through mosquitoes.
 When a mosquito bites an infected mammal, it contracts microfilariae or heartworm larvae.
-Afterwards, such a carrier mosquito can transfer those larvae into another mammal by biting them.
+Afterwards, a carrier mosquito can transfer those larvae into another mammal by biting them.

-If such a mosquito carrier bites a dog, it pushes the heartworm larvae into their bloodstream.
+If a mosquito carrier bites a dog, it pushes the heartworm larvae into their bloodstream.
 When left untreated, these larvae turn into fully-grown worms.
 These worms can reside inside blood vessels that lead to the heart and lungs resulting in an obstruction, which can often lead to coughing and wheezing along with other symptoms.

 In advanced cases of the infection, these parasites travel to the heart and cause further complications such as heart failure and grow into significant problems.
 But even when these parasites remain within blood vessels, they can affect blood flow and cause a variety of health issues1.